 There are two types of IRA to consider here, both of which are extremely different from one another:

 A traditional IRA offers another tax-deferred option when it comes to retirement savings.
-For 2016, you can contribute up to $5,500 to a traditional IRA provided you don’t also contribute to a Roth IRA.
-If you’re aged 50 and up, however, your maximum contribution to an IRA is limited to $6,500.
+For 2020 and 2021, you can contribute up to $6,000 to a traditional IRA provided you don’t also contribute to a Roth IRA.
+If you’re aged 50 and up, however, your maximum contribution to an IRA is limited to $7,000.

-The advantage that comes with a traditional IRA is that your contributions might be tax-deductible dependent upon whether you also contribute to another tax-deferred retirement account and your income.
+The advantage that comes with a traditional IRA is that your contributions might be tax-deductible depending on whether you also contribute to another tax-deferred retirement account and your income.

-For married couples participating and filing jointly, the ability to claim a tax deduction for traditional IRA contributions begins to phase out when income is over $98,000 provided they also have access to a tax-deferred account such as a 401(k).
+For married couples participating and filing jointly, the ability to claim a tax deduction for traditional IRA contributions begins to phase out when income is over $104,000 provided they also have access to a tax-deferred account such as a 401(k).
+Once your income exceeds $124,000, you can still make a traditional IRA contribution, but it won’t be tax-deductible.

-So yes, that places some limitations on the tax benefit that comes with saving in a traditional IRA – but, generally speaking, the limitations are only for high-earners.
+So yes, that places some limitations on the tax benefit that comes with saving in a traditional IRA.
+Generally speaking, the limitations are only for high-earners.
 And even if you can’t deduct your contributions on your taxes, they can grow tax-free until you begin taking distributions.

 Who Should Consider a Traditional IRA: